Tanmay0215/ticketing-web3/README.md

 Welcome to the **NFT-Based Ticketing Platform**, a revolutionary way to buy, sell, and manage event tickets using blockchain technology.
 Our platform leverages the power of **NFTs (Non-Fungible Tokens)** to provide secure, verifiable, and unique digital tickets, along with exciting **rewards** for every purchase.
 We also integrate a **decentralized AI chatbot** to assist users with any questions or concerns, ensuring a seamless ticketing experience.

+## Project Vision

+The **NFT-Based Ticketing Platform** aims to transform the event ticketing industry by introducing a secure, transparent, and rewarding ticketing system powered by blockchain technology.
+Our vision is:

+1. To provide **hassle-free** and **secure** ticketing
+2. To avoid **counterfeit** tickets and black-market sales
+3. To provide interactive and personalized **User Experience**

 ## Key Features

 ### 1. **NFT-Based Ticketing**